 Why and How to Incorporate Color Into Your Daily Diet

 A variety of color = a variety of nutrients!
-Each color provides different benefits for the body.
+Each color provides different nutrients and, therefore, benefits for the body.
 Below you will find the benefits provided by the differently colored foods and sources of those nutrients.

 Benefits: reduces risk for cancer; protects the brain, heart, liver and immune system; cell protection; DNA health